The Ultimate Charleston Travel Guide (2025)

 Day 1: Explore Downtown

-Walk around the Battery (gorgeous homes)
+Walk around the Battery (+ see the gorgeous homes)

 Rainbow Row